-With the cost of a college education having increased exponentially in recent decades, selecting a college major is no longer merely a matter of which subject area happens to pique a student’s interest.
-What good is majoring in your favorite discipline when graduation is followed by unemployment, underemployment or poverty level wages?
+With the cost of a college education has increased exponentially in recent decades, selecting a college major is no longer merely a matter of which subject area happens to pique a student’s interest.
+What good is majoring in your favorite discipline when graduation is followed by unemployment, underemployment, or poverty-level wages?

 Blithely tripping through four years of a liberal arts education without any definite goals is largely a thing of the past.
 These days, it makes sense for prospective college students to take a long, hard look at their career prospects before incurring tens of thousands of dollars in student loan debt.
 The stark realities of the American economy have students flocking to STEM and business programs as a fast track to lucrative careers in Silicon Valley or on Wall Street.
 But where does this leave students who may not be inclined to major in the sciences, mathematics or finance?